 - Brewgaloo has been rescheduled for August 14 and 15, 2020.
 It is a 2 day festival featuring over 110 craft breweries from around NC and partnering with local food trucks, local vendors, and local bands to bring you North Carolina’s largest craft beer festival!
 The fun begins Friday night with a sampler event from 6-10pm featuring limited releases, barrel aged, and sour beers.
 Saturday’s street festival spans the length of Fayetteville Street and fills Downtown Raleigh from 2-10pm with more than 110 NC craft breweries, local food trucks, and local vendors with 2 stages featuring local bands all day long.
 Get all the details on the Shop Local Raleigh website here.

 - The Fest in the West is back for its fifth year on Saturday, November 7 from 11 am- 5 pm at the USA Baseball National Training Complex in Cary.
 The event features food & beer, music, arts & crafts, a KidZone, contests and a petting zoo.
 A great way to spend time with 7,000 of your closest friends.
+If you own a farm your options for companion planting are a lot higher than if you live in an apartment.
+Many of us don’t own a farm and the good news is that Garden Tower 2 can help with that.
+Garden Tower 2 is a really interesting product since its a two in one system, having both a compost tube and enough space for 50 plants.
+Read Garden Tower 2 Review – Garden Tower 2 is really an interesting gardening solution, the number of plants and additional features makes it stand out from the crowd of vertical garden systems.
+The pockets for plants you would expect to be pretty small holding about 50 plants.
 Admission is free!
 Get all the details here.

 - Thanks to Triangle On The Cheap, here are some updates on event cancellations and rescheduling: PeakFest in Apex was rescheduled to September 19; Meet in the Street Festival in Wake Forest was rescheduled to September 5; Artsplosure in downtown Raleigh was rescheduled to October 10 and 11; and the Pimento Cheese Festival in Cary has been canceled.